Radiation Therapy for Brain & Spinal Cord Tumors in Children

 Because radiation therapy may affect healthy tissue, short-term side effects are possible, depending on the part of the body treated with radiation.
 The most common side effects include fatigue and red, burning skin that peels easily.
 Others may include changes in the way food tastes, dry mouth, nausea and vomiting, hair loss, headaches, mouth sores, memory problems, mood changes, mouth and throat infections, difficulty chewing, speaking, or swallowing, and trouble learning due to fatigue and brain damage.

-NYU Langone specialists can help your child cope with side effects through our medical, emotional, and psychological support services.
+Specialists at Hassenfeld Children's Hospital can help your child cope with side effects through our medical, emotional, and psychological support services.
 Our experts also provide support for parents.